bobflagg/all-the-predators-friends/README.md

 # All the Predator's Friends

-A GraphRAG application for investigating Jeffrey Epstein's sex tafficking ring
+The goal of this project is use AI to help journalists explore documents related to Jeffrey Epstein's sex tafficking ring so they can identify patterns, connections, and insights that are difficult to obtain through manual inspection alone.